A blue-footed booby perched on volcanic rock above a Galápagos penguin at the water's edge

 A small group of Galápagos penguins perched on jagged volcanic rock at the water's edge

-Galápagos Penguins on the Lava Shore
+Galápagos penguins on the lava shore

 📍 Isla Isabela, Galápagos Islands Galápagos Penguin (Spheniscus mendiculus) The only penguin species found north of the equator, and the rarest penguin in the world — fewer than 2,000 remain, all within the Galápagos archipelago.
 Year-round residents of Isla Isabela, which hosts the majority of the global population thanks to the cold, nutrient-rich Cromwell Current that sweeps past the island’s western coast.
-Wikipedia | iNaturalist | eBird
+Modeled range · iNaturalist · CC BY 4.0 Wikipedia | iNaturalist | Range map | eBird